parakrama/linux-training/Scripting_Guide.md

 Done
 ```

-One of major advantages of while loop is that , it can be easily used to read the contents of a FILE by  line by line  and those line can be forward for further processing
+One of major advantages of while loop is that , it can be easily used to read the contents of a FILE by  line by line  and those lines can be forward for further processing

-#### Script  read the continents.txt file line by line and print it
+#### Script  read the ```continents.txt``` file line by line and print it

 Eg:19
 ```shell